Orange Shirt Day / National Day For Truth and Reconciliation

 Continuing into the 1990s, mandatory residential schooling in Canada extracted Indigenous children from their homes and communities, depriving them of their culture, traditions and language.
 Twenty five residential schools were located in the province of Alberta.

 This webpage and the resources available here focus on the Treaty Areas, Métis Regions, and Inuit Peoples situated in the province of Alberta and was made possible by grant funding from Alberta Education.
 We, the Alberta Regional Professional Development Consortia (ARPDC) are guided in this work by a Partner Circle of Elders and Knowledge Keepers living in the province of Alberta.

 Designed to support the educators in the province of Alberta, this webpage provides educator professional learning and lessons for use in classroom programming, including:

 - Materials and teachings for youth in schools are available here: https://empoweringthespirit.ca/orange-shirt-day-and-beyond/programming-supports/

 You can find upcoming ARPDC First Nations, Métis and Inuit professional learning events here.

-Created in partnership with Elders and Knowledge Keepers living in Alberta, this professional learning resource centres on the people who live in Treaties 6, 7 and 8, as well as Métis and Inuit peoples.
-PD Playlists will be released monthly in the 2021-22 school year and will include:
+In partnership with Elders and Knowledge Keepers living in Alberta, these professional learning resource focus on the people who live in Treaties 6, 7 and 8, as well as Métis and Inuit peoples.

 - Testimonials from Indigenous peoples with supporting activities to guide professional conversations and/or personal reflection about the past